blakevanlan/blakevanlan.github.com/_includes/home_intro.md

 ## A little background

-As a kid in 5th grade I loved to build Starcraft maps and through those many tedious hours I discovered my passion for creation.
+As a kid in 5th grade I loved to build Starcraft maps.
+Through those many tedious hours, I discovered my passion for creation.
 It wasn't until my sophomore year in high school, when I took my first programming class on VB.Net, that I truly became enthralled in the endless possibilities of software development.
+Now I spend a majority of my free time learning and creating.

 <h3 class="contact">
    I would love to hear from you: <a class="email-text">Contact Me: blakevanlan at gmail dot com</a>